 Responsibility for the dress and appearance of students enrolled in the Madison County School District primarily rests with parents and the students.
 Some student apparel, however, may not be appropriate to wear to school even though that same apparel may be appropriate to wear in other settings.
-To assist parents and students in making appropriate fashion and grooming decisions for school, the School Board has established the following minimal guidelines for the appearance and dress of students (Florida Statutes 1001.43(1)(b) and 1006.07(2)(d)).
+To assist parents and students in making appropriate fashion and grooming decisions for school, the School Board has established the following minimal guidelines for the appearance and dress of students.
+(Florida Statutes 1001.43(1)(b) and 1006.07(2)(d).

 The standards of appearance for students shall ensure that the students be clean, neat, and properly dressed.
 Students shall maintain standards of dress and personal grooming which are appropriate for the academic environment.
-It is the responsibility of the principal to ensure that the dress and/or appearance of any student shall not be extreme nor to the point of creating a disturbance that is hazardous to him/herself, others, or to school property, even if the specific case is not covered by the information below.
+It is the responsibility of the principal to ensure that the dress and/or appearance of any student shall not be extreme, nor to the point of creating a disturbance that is hazardous to him/herself, others, or to school property, even if the specific case is not covered by the information below.
+The principal or principal's designee has the final authority for interpreting whether a student's apparel/appearance conforms to the dress code.